jdeal/qim/README.md

 [![travis](https://travis-ci.org/jdeal/qim.svg?branch=master)](https://travis-ci.org/jdeal/qim)

-WARNING: `qim` is already useful, but it's still considered experimental.
+WARNING: Qim is already useful, but it's still considered experimental.
 It might have some rough edges, and the API might change!

-`qim` makes it simple to reach in and modify complex nested JS objects.
-This is possible with a query path that is just a simple JS array, much like you might use with `set` and `update` from `lodash`, but with a more powerful concept of "navigators" (borrowed from [Specter](https://github.com/nathanmarz/specter), a Clojure library).
-Instead of just string keys, `qim`'s navigators can act as predicates, wildcards, slices, and other tools.
+Qim makes it simple to reach in and modify complex nested JS objects.
+This is possible with a query path that is just a simple JS array, much like you might use with `set` and `update` from [Lodash](https://lodash.com/), but with a more powerful concept of "navigators" (borrowed from [Specter](https://github.com/nathanmarz/specter), a Clojure library).
+Instead of just string keys, Qim's navigators can act as predicates, wildcards, slices, and other tools.
 Those same navigators allow you to reach in and select parts of JS objects as well.

-`qim`'s updates are immutable, returning new objects, but those objects share any unchanged parts with the original object.
+Qim's updates are immutable, returning new objects, but those objects share any unchanged parts with the original object.

-`qim`'s API is curried and data last, so it should fit well with other functional libraries like `lodash/fp` and `ramda`.
+Qim's API is curried and data last, so it should fit well with other functional libraries like [Lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) and `ramda`.

-And `qim` does its best to stay performant!
+And Qim does its best to stay performant!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->